1926 NSWRFL season: Season summary

 Rugby league had been going through a period of declining popularity.
 The “first past the post” method had resulted in a number of seasons where the premiership was decided before the end of scheduled matches, killing interest during the closing rounds.
 Falling crowd numbers led to the NSWRFL making a substantial loss in 1925, forcing changes to be made.
 For the 1926 season a finals series was introduced to maintain interest in the competition.
 The Premiership would therefore be determined amongst the leading four teams.

+The league agreed to ban the use of substitutes in order to align with the rules used in British rugby league.

 The rules concerning the play-the-ball were also changed.
 Only two players could play at the ball, with one player from each side being allowed to stand immediately behind, and all other players having to stay behind that second man until the ball was heeled.
 Previously any number of players could play at the ball, and by 1925 play-the-balls had become a real mess.

 The rules were changed so that when a ball was forced in goal by the defending side play restarted with a line drop-out rather than a scrum.

 These changes combined with the use of multiple reserve balls turned rugby league into a faster and much more attractive spectacle, and the fans returned.